Toggle: English / Spanish

 - Medicines for motion sickness: Dimenhydrinate (Dramamine); meclizine (Bonine, Antivert, Postafen, and Sea Legs)

 SKIN RASHES AND ITCHING

-Antihistamines taken by mouth may help with itching or if you have allergies.
-Often you can buy them without a prescription.
+- Antihistamines taken by mouth: May help with itching or if you have allergies.

-Boes CJ, Capobianco DJ, Cutrer FM, et al. Headache and other craniofacial pain.
-In: Bradley WG, Daroff RB, Fenichel GM, Jankovic J, eds.
-Neurology in Clinical Practice.
-5th ed.
-Philadelphia, Pa: Butterworth-Heinemann; 2008:chap 73.
+Garza I, Swanson JW, Cheshire WP, et al. Headache and other craniofacial pain.
+In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
+Bradley's Neurology in Clinical Practice.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 69.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.